Please read this document carefully. There is a lot of important information below for new and veteran Org Admins.

 - Be sure to leave a comment explaining what needs fixing before marking a task as =More Work Needed=.

 - You should not remove a student from a task without letting them know why you are removing them from a task (this should be done rarely).

 Winners and Finalists

 - If you encounter a student that did an exceptional job on a certain task then you should take note.
-At the end of the contest when your org is reviewing the work of the top 10 students you can point to Task X as to why this student should be a Finalist or Grand Prize Winner.
+At the end of the contest when your org is reviewing the work of the top 20 students you can point to Task X as to why this student should be a Finalist or Runner-up or Grand Prize winner.